[av_textblock size=” font_color=” color=” av-medium-font-size=” av-small-font-size=” av-mini-font-size=” av_uid=’av-kqp7eqlb’ admin_preview_bg=”]

 I spent the day reading on the topic and very much enjoyed the stories in the ballads.
 John Jacob Niles sang in a very haunting and dramatic way by today’s standards.
 Below is an example of him singing “Go away from my Window.”

 The full album of his music, “American Folk and Gambling Songs” from 1956 was also amazing to hear.

 Another folk song that was much longer of “Robin Hood and The Potter” which gave more background to the story of the shorter one above.
 Below, the much longer version is sung by folk singer Raymond Cooke:

 The background and extensive notes to this rendition of the song can be found here.

 The importance of the Potter

-It was amazing to see the potter show up in the songs as in the past pottery was a trade that was needed for making wear for everyday home life, commerce, and building.
-In James town, for example, kilns were made to fire out pottery and also for brick making.
+It was amazing to see the potter show up in the songs as in the past, pottery was a trade that was needed for making wear for everyday home life, commerce, and building.
+In James town, for example, kilns were made to fire out pottery and brick making.
 Pottery was imported at the time from Europe, but it was not enough to meet the demand.
-Four different kilns were found at the James town island.
-It was very enjoyable for me to realize the potter in these few folk songs that are quite long in story telling, violent, and dramatic.
-Creating is not only about making a thing, but also about reading and absorbing culture.
+Four different kilns were found at James Town Island.
+It was very enjoyable for me to realize the potter in these few folk songs that are quite long in storytelling, violent, and dramatic.
+Creating is not only about making a thing but also about reading and absorbing culture.
 There are many ways to tell a story and the mix of folk music and pottery was a fun study for me to do for a day.
 I hope you all enjoyed this!
 Have you ever heard any folk songs you enjoyed?
 If so let me know by commenting below!

 Pottery at Jamestown: https://www.nps.gov/jame/learn/historyculture/pottery-at-jamestown.htm